gauthiercler/text-summarization/README.md

 Even K-Mean clustering has a data classification purpose, we decided to try to adapt its feature to text summarization.
 In our case, if we give as input our sentences from original text to K-Mean, it will classify our sentences by topics.

 <img src="https://s3.amazonaws.com/media-p.slid.es/uploads/475201/images/6258645/68747470733a2f2f73332e616d617a6f6e6177732e636f6d2f6d656469612d702e736c69642e65732f75706c6f6164732f3437353230312f696d616765732f363235363735372f7061737465642d66726f6d2d636c6970626f6172642e706e67.png" style="" data-natural-width="440" data-natural-height="668">

+Chart showing data repartition of topic "Artificial Intelligence" over 10 clusters.
+Each category shows the top words in the cluster (note that words are stemmed).

 ## Evaluation